-Management and Leadership
+LEA323 Management and Leadership

 This course provides an introduction to management and leadership styles, strategies, and applications for planned change within global organizations today.
 Students will apply critical thinking skills to evaluate appropriate interventions for organizational challenges in structure, control, and culture.
 Students will create an ethical strategy and standard for leadership during decision-making and problem solving based on Christian values.
-(Prerequisite: Introduction to Leadership) (3 hours)
+Prerequisite: LEA263 (3 hours)

-Biblical Theology of Leadership
+LEA363 Biblical Theology of Leadership

 This course provides a Biblical Christ-centered perspective of leadership ideas.
 Historical trends in the development of leadership thinking both from a secular and Christian perspective are discussed and evaluated in light of biblical truth, and students will be challenged to apply this truth to their own lives and their understanding of organizational behavior.
-(Prerequisite: Introduction to Leadership) (3 hours)
+Prerequisite: LEA263 (3 hours)

-Organizational Leadership
+LEA373 Organizational Leadership

 This course will provide an understanding of organizational leadership from a biblical, theoretical and practical point of view.
 The topic of leadership will be discussed in four contexts that include intrapersonal, interpersonal relationships, organizational structure and processes, and organizational culture.
 The biblical approach of the covenant will be used as a unifying theme for leadership best practices within each of these contexts.
-(Prerequisite: Introduction to Leadership) (3 hours)
+Prerequisite: LEA263 (3 hours)